 I had to buy better coffee.

 It was plain and simple.
 It’s what guides our judgments to this day.
 Is the coffee the best it can be?
 In the bigger picture, what we learned was more about ourselves than about the coffee business.
-We confirmed in ourselves that it was more important to both of us to succeed on our terms, not someone else’s.
-We learned that for neither of us was this journey about the money.
+We confirmed to ourselves it was more important to both of us to succeed on our terms, not someone else’s.
+This was a labor of love, not money.
 We simply loved coffee, loved the people and loved the process of finding, roasting and brewing phenomenal espresso and drip coffee.

 We could have sold our small business many times and retired or launched another career that would have probably made us more money.
 But that’s not what we’re about.
 We are here to make great coffee and help our friends do the same.
-What we learned along the way about our business is that if we focus on the quality of the coffee and succeed at making great coffee, our business thrives as well.
+What we learned along the way about our business is that if we focus on superior quality and succeed at making great coffee, our business thrives as well.

 We warmly invite you to join us on this journey.